+Looking for Google Chrome for Windows 10?
 Welcome to Chrome Story’s user manual for Google Chrome on Windows.
-This page contains useful information about downloading, installing and configuring Google Chrome on Windows operating systems.
+This page has useful information about downloading, installing and configuring Google Chrome on Windows operating systems.
 This document covers Windows 10, Windows 8.1, Windows 8 and Windows 7.
 Google Chrome is no longer supported on Windows XP.

 - 1 Google Chrome for Windows 10